Income-tax payers will not be eligible to join Atal Pension Yojana from October 1

 Since the condition of non-income tax payers was added for initial joiners, where the government is making a contribution, and there was no specific provision mentioned in the notification, it appears the government has included a new provision to make things clearer.

 APY is a voluntary, periodic contribution-based pension scheme, under which the subscriber would receive pension at 60 years of age.
-Each subscriber will receive a Central Government guaranteed minimum pension ranging from Rs 1,000 to Rs 5000 per month, after the age of 60 years until death, depending on the contribution chosen.
+Each subscriber will receive a Central Government guaranteed minimum pension ranging from ₹1,000 to ₹5,000 per month, after the age of 60 years until death, depending on the contribution chosen.

 On the death of the subscriber, the same pension will be given to the spouse as the subscriber is guaranteed by the Government of India, until the death of the spouse.
 After the demise of both the subscriber and the spouse, the nominees of the subscriber will be entitled to receive the pension wealth, as accumulated till age 60 of the subscriber.